portellam/parse-iommu-devices/README.md

 ```

 #### 6.3.
 XML file
-Regardless of an existint VFIO setup, the script will output a complete list of **valid** drivers, if a known good XML file is present, with the exact device hardware IDs and valid drivers for the system.
+Regardless of an existing VFIO setup, the script will output a complete list of **valid** drivers, if a known good XML file is present, with the exact device hardware IDs and valid drivers for the system.

+It is recommended to backup this file (`/usr/local/bin/parse-iommu-devices.d/parse-iommu-devices.xml`).

+Please feel free to share your XML file with other VFIO users and enthusiasts.

 ### 7. Contact
 Did you encounter a bug?
 Do you need help?
 Please visit the